tbrk/mnemo-cat_colors/README.txt

-Color Categories Plugin v0.9
+Color Categories Plugin v1.0
 ----------------------------
+Author: gbear605
-Author: T. Bourke 20080831
+Inspired by: T. Bourke 20080831

-Change the window color depending on the current card's category.
+Change the window color depending on the current card's first tag.

 This plugin is a prototype only.
 Feedback and suggestions are welcome.